Our PR Manager Suzy Saker, supported by our press team, helps journalists with data access, requests for interview/ comment, and other queries.

 Please email email@example.com or call us on 01442 200788 to enquire.

 *Please note that, as an impartial industry-owned organisation, we don’t provide comment on trends or on the performance of individual market sectors, titles or groups.

 We provide free data access and assistance to accredited journalists who wish to use our data for news stories, features, comment and other editorial.

 You can view the current certificate for any ABC audited title by entering it into the search bar at the top of the page.

-Once we have verified your details you will be given access - normally within a few minutes of registering.
+In order to read our Interactive Reports, you’ll need to first register here.
+Once we’ve verified your details you’ll be given access - normally within a few minutes of registering.

-Using ABC data
+ABC data reports available